tcotav/python-sls-example/README.md

 ### The biggest thing to note

-The biggest thing to note is that you are going to return a data struct that parallels the YAML you would've used to do the same thing.
+The biggest thing to note is that you are going to return a data struct that parallels the `YAML` you would've used to do the same thing.

-Look at what we do in this file -- we generate python that looks like the following:
+Look at what we do in our `init.sls` file -- we generate python that looks like the following:

     'bsondump_symlink': {
       'file.symlink': [